 While the military feature was introduced primarily for the advantages just mentioned, every effort is made, consistent with other duties, to bring it to the highest degree of perfection as regards proficiency in all the details of the system, that every cadet may have a feeling of pride in his work.

 For Infantry drill we use the Springfield cadet rifle with accompanying outfit.
-These were supplied by the State.
 We have, in addition to the rifles, a number of Austrian cadet muskets for the smaller cadets.